-Favorite Kauai Places to Eat
+Favorite Places to Eat on Kauai

 I know a lot of you have asked for more Kauai related recommendations so here are some of my favorite places to eat on island.
 I tend to favor healthy dishes, local ingredients, and family owned small places so a lot of these lean that way.
 If you've been here and don't see your favorite place on this list - leave me a comment below so I can go check it out :) I've organized it from west to north, with **stars beside some of my super favorites.
 Menus linked in the title for each.
 Happy eating friends!

 Every Friday the typically sleepy Hanapepe town stays open with food vendors, musicians, and artists all showing off their talents from about 6-8pm (supposedly stays open until 9 but I would advise 8pm).
 It’s a really fun stop especially if you’re coming back from watching the sunset on the west side or after a good hike up in Waimea Canyon.
 There is everything from fresh baked breads and pizzas to tacos, pulled pork sandwiches, Hawaiian style plate lunch, cookies, and organic frozen popsicles.
 Most are in small food trucks like Porky’s Kauai or little corner shops so it’s a very fun and homey environment plus a great stop for locally made gifts and goods.

 Located in Old Hanapepe Town (3871 Hanapepe Rd), I only tried this quaint restaurant after my parents kept raving about it.
 We went during art night (note: it tends to get busy early in the evening on Friday’s) and they had set up tables out on the sidewalk in addition to their indoor seating.
 It’s surprisingly good, with great sushi and quick service.
 Plus I loved the vibe, very casual yet clean and delicious.
 I only tried the miso soup and a little bit of sushi but I would love to go back.